Home

 Care of Common Rush and Bear Grass

-Care of Common Rush and Bear Grass include pruning, fertilizers, watering etc. Common Rush pruning is done Prune to control growth, Remove damaged leaves, Remove dead branches and Remove dead leaves and Bear Grass pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Common Rush and Bear Grass include pruning, fertilizers, watering etc. Common Rush pruning is done Prune to control growth, Remove damaged leaves, Remove dead branches and Remove dead leaves and Bear Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Common Rush needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Bear Grass needs Lots of watering and in winter, it needs Average Water.

 Sedge and Rush